nodeschool/kansas/README.md

 # NodeSchool Kansas City 🎓🏫🎒

-Welcome to the **NEW** NodeSchool Kansas City chapter's repository.
+Welcome to the NodeSchool Kansas City chapter's repository.
 We use this repository for our website and much of our communication.

 You can see the website here: http://nodeschool.io/kansas-city/

 ## Talk to us
+We are **NEW** chapter and thus we need more mentors and organizers.
+Please reach out if interested.

 You can join us on our slack channel:

 [![Join us on Slack](https://nodeschool-kc.herokuapp.com/badge.svg)](https://nodeschool-kc.herokuapp.com/)